 Step 2: Read the Rules

 Plant removal affects the whole lake and not just your property.
-The Washington Department of Fish and Wildlife (WDFW) has established rules to try and balance the needs of homeowners and the lake health.
+Therefore, the Washington Department of Fish and Wildlife (WDFW) has established rules to try and balance the needs of homeowners and the lake health.
 WDFW's aquatic plant and fish booklet lays out the rules and serves as your permit for activities like hand removal and bottom barriers.
 There are additional herbicide restrictions (see info below).
 Still have questions? - we can help you find the best approach for your plant.

-The amount of area you can control depends upon your type of plant as found in WDFW's booklet.
+The amount of area you can control depends upon your type of plant as specified in WDFW's booklet.

 - Native plants - you may only control a 10 foot corridor of native plants to provide swimming and fishing access.
 This means ten-feet wide section of your shoreline out into open water and NOT 10 feet along your entire shoreline.

-- Noxious weeds - there is no limitation to the amount you can remove for noxious weeds like fragrant water lily or yellow-flag iris.
-Check WDFW's booklet for restrictions on the timing of removal that is set for some lakes to avoid affecting fish spawning. f you think you have Eurasian watermilfoil, please do not try to remove yourself as it spreads by fragments and may make the problem worse. and instead contact us for options at firstname.lastname@example.org.
+- Noxious weeds - there is no limit to the amount for noxious weeds like fragrant water lily or yellow-flag iris.
+Check WDFW's booklet for restrictions on the timing of removal to avoid affecting fish spawning.
+If you think you have Eurasian watermilfoil, please do not try to remove as it spreads by fragments and you will likely may make the problem worse.
+Instead contact us for options at firstname.lastname@example.org.

-Bottom Barriers - Barriers are burlap, landscape fabric or similar product that is placed on the lake bottom to prevent the emergence of aquatic plants.
-Barriers are only appropriate for small areas as it smothers the lake bottom killing all aquatic life.
-Refer to WDFW's booklet for restrictions such as the size of barriers and the amount of time they can be kept in place.
+Bottom Barriers - Barriers consist of burlap, landscape fabric or similar commercially available product that are placed on the lake bottom to prevent the emergence of aquatic plants.
+Barriers are only appropriate for small areas such as a swimming area as they smother all aquatic life.
+Refer to WDFW's booklet for restrictions such as the size of barriers and the duration of placement.

-Mechanical Removal - For large-scale infestations of noxious weeds such as fragrant water lily, it may be an option to use weed mowers or harvesters.
+Mechanical Removal - For large-scale infestations of noxious weeds such as fragrant water lily, weed mowers or harvesters are an option.
 Some groups have purchased a mower for their lake and others have hired commercial operators.
-Mowing large areas may require a permits from WDFW and can be challenging on lakes that do not allow motorized watercraft.
+Mowing large areas may require permits from WDFW.
+Removal of plants can also be challenging on lakes that do not allow motorized watercraft.

-Herbicide Treatments - There are herbicides specifically formulated for aquatic use.
-However, all products that can be used in lakes are classified as "restricted use" in the State of Washington because of the potential impact to aquatic life and drinking water.
-All applications require a permit and must be applied by a licensed applicator to ensure the safety of lake users, lake residents, and aquatic life.
-All aquatic herbicide use also requires a permit from the Washington State Department of Ecology is the entity responsible for issuing permits in the State of Washington.
-Obtaining an herbicide permit involves ensuring everyone in the area is aware of the application and has an opportunity to provide feedback.
+Herbicide Treatments - There are herbicides specifically formulated for use in aquatic settings.
+However, ALL products that can be used in lakes are classified as "restricted use" in the State of Washington.
+This means they can only be applied by a licensed applicator to ensure the safety of lake users, lake residents, and aquatic life.
+All aquatic herbicide use also requires a permit from the Washington State Department of Ecology that will be obtained by the herbicide applicator.
+The permitting process ensures everyone in the area is aware of the application and has an opportunity to provide feedback.
 If the permit is issued, the applicator must follow certain restrictions to ensure the application is performed safely.
-The permit process can be expensive, so this approach is typically only used when there is a large problem and a community is joining together to collectively find a solution
+The permit process can be expensive, so this approach is typically only used when there is a large problem and a community joins together to collectively pay for the solution.